bahrjd/csharp-quiz/README.md

 ````

 - Will the Employee parameter object in the following method become null after the method executes and is completed?
 Why or why not?
+No, it's not setting a property of the Employee class
 ````

 public static void NullEmployee(Employee employee)